 Coupon processing changes

-The following coupon processing changes are required for the POS to appropriately process AI (8112) coupon offers.
+AI (8112) adjudication logic is based on AI(8110) logic therefore if you are working from AI (8110) logic, changes are required for the POS to appropriately process AI (8112) coupon offers.
 Changes will vary based on the POS system and Retailer business rules.
 There are no hardware updates required.
 The following list is not intended to provide the full guidance required to make these changes, for complete guidance, please see the North American Point-of-sale Implementation Guide for Coupons, see Section 1.1.

-Primary Processing Changes:
+Basic Primary Processing Changes: